How to Install Foundation Vents and How to Install Garage Vents

 Larger Sizes - Cinder Block , Concrete Block 8x16 retrofit

-At this time we do not have a specific 8x16 rough opening vent.
-However, we have had many customers and our Pro Installers use our EZRvent FV100 size in these openings types.
-This is achieved by blocking down these slightly larger openings or Cinder Block size openings with a 1-2” filler trim board at the top or sides of openings.
-This is commonly done in cinder block construction openings.
+We have also had many customers, and our Pro Installers use our EZRvent FV100 size in slightly larger openings by blocking down these slightly larger openings or Cinder Block size openings with a 1-2” filler trim board at the top or sides of openings.
+This was commonly done in cinder block construction openings before our EZRvent FV816 was available.

 Extra Large Sizes - Crawl Space Doors